Surrogate-assisted distributed swarm optimisation for computationally expensive geoscientific models: Application: Landscape evolution models

 \section{Application: Landscape evolution models}

-Other than optimizing mathematical functions many a time we are required to evaluate a score using some simulation or other computationally expensive process, an example of which are Landscape evolution models (LEMs).
-They typically require an initial topography that is evolved over given time with given geological and climate conditions such as rock erodibility and precipitation \cite{salles2018pybadlands}.
-LEMs are used to model and understand the landscape and basin evolution back in time over millions of years showing surface process such as formation of river systems and erosion/deposition where there is movement of sediments from source (mountains) to sink (basins) \citep{chen2014landscape}.
+Similar to optimizing mathematical functions, in certain problems, we are required to evaluate a score using some simulation or computationally expensive process, such as geoscientific models \citep{ martin2004numerical,unger2012visual,chen2014landscape}.
+Landscape evolution models (LEMs) are a class of geoscientific models that evolve a given topography over a given time with given geological and climate conditions such as rock erodibility and precipitation \citep{salles2018pybadlands}.
+LEMs are used to model and understand the landscape and basin evolution back in time over millions of years showing surface processes such as the formation of river systems and erosion/deposition, where there is movement of sediments from source (mountains) to sink (basins) \citep{chen2014landscape}.
 LEMs help geologists and paleoclimate scientists understand the evolution of the planet and climate history over millions to billions of years; however, there are major challenges when it comes to data.
-LEMs generally require data regarding paleoclimate processes which is unavailable and hence we need to estimate them with methods such as Bayesian inference \citep{chandra2018PT-Bayes_,Chandra2018_Bayeslands_}.
-There has not been any work in the literature where optimisation methods can be used to estimate the unknown parameters for LEMs, which is the focus of this study.
-We note that typically, LEMs are computationally very expensive which is dependent on the resolution of the study area (points/kilometer) and how how the evolution goes back in time (millions of years).
-Hence, large scale study areas can take from hours to days to run a single model even while using parallel computing \cite{salles2018pybadlands}.
-There is typically no gradient information in case of Badlands LEM used for this study, and hence estimating the parameters is a challenge.
+LEMs generally require data regarding paleoclimate processes which is typically unavailable; and hence, we need to estimate them with methods such as MCMC sampling \citep{chandra2018PT-Bayes_,Chandra2018_Bayeslands_}.
+There is limited work in the literature where optimisation methods have been used to estimate the unknown parameters for LEMs, which is the focus of this study.
+We note that typically, LEMs are computationally very expensive which is dependent on the resolution of the study area (points/kilometer) and the duration of evolution (simulation) back in time (millions of years).
+Hence, large scale study areas can take from hours to days to run a single LEM even with parallel computing \citep{salles2018pybadlands}.
+There is no gradient information in the case of Badlands LEM used for this study, and hence estimating the model parameters is a challenge.